 ReqSuite® Requirements Manager (RM)

-To perform administrative tasks on project templates, ReqSuite® RM provides a template management via a corresponding item in the administration menu.
-In the context of ReqSuite® RM “project templates” defined the entire structure according to which content can be managed within a project.
+To perform administrative tasks on project templates, ReqSuite® RM provides template management via a corresponding item in the administration menu.
+In the context of ReqSuite® RM “project templates” define the entire structure according to which content can be managed within a project.

 For creating (“Add Project Template…” button), modifying (pencil icon), deleting (trash icon), editing (hyperlink on template name), copying (copy icon) or attaching MS Word templates (Word file icon), ReqSuite® RM provides corresponding functionality via the “Project Templates” item in the administration menu (see Figure 1).

 A backup of the project templates can be created at any time and imported again later.
 To do this, switch to the project template that you want to export/import.
 Two buttons will appear at the top right to perform this operation.
 It is important to note that these backups can only be imported into the same template, not into another template.
 Also, importing a backup will irrevocably overwrite the current template definition.

 Since most of the aforementioned functions are quite self-explanatory, they will not be explained further here.
 Rather, the subsequent pages describe the functionality of the actual template designer, which can be opened by clicking on the name of a desired project template.